ericlyun/ericlyun.github.io/_pages/about.md

 -	**July 2023.** Two papers are accepted to **ICCAD’23**.
 Congratulations to Xiuping and Xiaochen.
 -	**June 2023:** Siyuan’s bachelor thesis is awarded the top-10 thesis in School of EECS.
 Congratulations to Siyuan.
 -	**May 2023:** One paper is accepted to FPL.
 Congratulations to Zizhang.
--	**March 2023**: One paper is accepted to FCCM.
-Congratulations to Xiaochen.
--	**Feb 2023**: Two papers are accepted to DAC.
-Congratulations to Size and Zizhang.

 ## Selected Recent Publications ([Full List](/publications/))